jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

-The main difference is that no Spring or JSR-107 caching annotations are applied to the application’s service methods, and the `CustomerRepository` accesses VMware GemFire directly and the RDBMS indirectly.
+The main difference is that no Spring or JSR-107 caching annotations are applied to the application’s service methods, and the `CustomerRepository` accesses [vmware-gemfire-name] directly and the RDBMS indirectly.

 ###### Implementing CacheLoaders and CacheWriters for Inline Caching